JSW Infrastructure Limited (NSE: JSWINFRA) Q3 2026 Earnings Call dated Jan. 16, 2026

 Sumit Kishore

 Got it.
 Thank you.
-And we show all the
+And wish you all the best.

 Priyankar Biswas